 To my surprise, the next day, my uncle sent me a little money, allowing me to buy some food and mobile data.
 I gave heartfelt thanks to God for giving me a way forward.

 On top of that, I managed to get a part-time job.
 It wasn’t an easy job at all, but I could earn enough to meet my basic needs.
 I knew God had arranged that for me.
 I truly experienced that accepting and submitting to God’s orchestrations and arrangements is a fundamental lesson we should learn through real life that can help us know God’s almighty rule and mysterious ways through our experiences.
 This is the attitude we should have toward all sorts of issues in life.
 That reminded me of a passage of God’s words.
 “When confronting real-life problems, how should you know and understand God’s authority and His sovereignty?
 When you are faced with these problems and do not know how to understand, handle, and experience them, what attitude should you adopt to demonstrate your intention to submit, your desire to submit, and the reality of your submission to God’s sovereignty and arrangements?
 First you must learn to wait; then you must learn to seek; then you must learn to submit.
 ‘Waiting’ means waiting for the time of God, awaiting the people, events, and things that He has arranged for you, waiting for His will to reveal itself gradually to you.
 ‘Seeking’ means observing and understanding God’s thoughtful intentions for you through the people, events, and things that He has laid out, understanding the truth through them, understanding what humans must accomplish and the ways they must adhere to, understanding what results God means to achieve in humans and what accomplishments He means to attain in them.
 ‘Submitting,’ of course, refers to accepting the people, events, and things that God has orchestrated, accepting His sovereignty and, through it, coming to know how the Creator dictates man’s fate, how He supplies man with His life, how He works the truth within man.
 All things under God’s arrangements and sovereignty obey natural laws, and if you resolve to let God arrange and dictate everything for you, you should learn to wait, you should learn to seek, and you should learn to submit.
 This is the attitude every person who wants to submit to God’s authority must adopt, the basic quality every person who wants to accept God’s sovereignty and arrangements must possess.
 To hold such an attitude, to possess such a quality, you must work harder.
-This is the only way you can enter into the true reality” (The Word Appears in the Flesh, Vol. 1, God Himself, the Unique III).
+This is the only way you can enter into the true reality” (The Word, Vol. 2.
+On Knowing God.
+God Himself, the Unique III).
 I read this passage of God’s words before, but it felt different reading it again after going through some hard times.
 I could see from God’s words that seeking God’s will, waiting and submitting is the first approach someone should have when they face a problem.
 But it’s not a passive kind of waiting.
 It includes praying, reading God’s words, seeking God’s will, and reflecting on yourself.
 This way you can learn about your true state and understand what you should enter into.
 Through this kind of seeking and experience, we can see God’s almighty rule and His actual deeds.

 At first I only wanted to do that difficult part-time job for one month, so I could just make enough to get by and use the rest of my time on my duty.
 But I had a problem with my cellphone.
 I figured if I worked another month, I could buy another cellphone and a laptop.
 But I was a church leader, so I had a lot of church work to handle.
 Doing my duty was the most important thing for me—it was my priority, so I decided to quit my job.
 After the upper leader found out about my situation, she told me that to help me do my duty well, the church could help me buy a laptop and some internet bandwidth.
 I was really excited to hear that—I was more excited than I can express.
 I knew this was entirely God’s grace, that God was opening up a path for me so that I could do my duty well.
 I also saw that God wasn’t making things difficult for me at all.
 God just wanted me to be genuine and obedient.
 I personally experienced God’s love through hard times.
 Before, what I’d imagined about God’s love for man was vague and didn’t line up with reality.
 But after learning these lessons through those real-life situations, I really saw through these situations, I saw my ignorance and selfishness.
 This led me to gradually change my mistaken perspectives on faith and get on the right path. truly was His love for me.
 I also came to understand the right attitude to have through hard times and how to approach God.
 Before I always thought as long as I had faith, God should supply me with everything.
 Now I know that in faith, we shouldn’t always demand things from God, but we should submit to God and meet His will in everything.

 I faced another real test before too long.
 After a month in that job, the day I got paid, I was suddenly robbed in the street.
 They got away with half of my salary.
 But thanks to God’s protection, though they had knives, they didn’t injure me.
 It immediately occurred to me that God let that happen because of His good intentions.
 I thought of Job being so rich, but when all of his possessions were taken and his children all died, he unconditionally submitted, had no complaints, and still praised God’s name.
 I wasn’t rich—I was just a regular person.
 A bit of money was stolen, and though I needed it and had lots of plans for what I was going to do with it, I was ready to follow Job’s example in faith and obedience.
 I prayed, “God, You are fathomless.
 I can’t completely understand what has happened, but I believe that Your will is hidden within it.
 I’m ready to submit to Your arrangements.
 Please move my heart and guide me so I don’t sink into a negative state.”
 I felt really calm after my prayer, as if nothing at all had happened.
 I kept doing my duty calmly like always, without feeling any worry or anxiety.
 Compared to my attitude before understanding God’s rule, it was totally different.
 That was because I learned that God arranged things that way to cleanse and save me.
 That also deepened my understanding of God’s love.
 God’s expression of His love isn’t solely to give us material blessings, because those items can only satisfy our fleshly desires.
 God’s true love are to have us learn the truth through experiencing the judgment of His words, trials, and refinement, know why we have faith, how to revere God and shun evil, how to love and satisfy God, and ultimately submit to all of God’s arrangements.
 That reminds me of some of God’s words.
 “Man’s love of God is built upon the foundation of the refinement and judgment of God.
 If you only enjoy the grace of God, having a peaceful family life or material blessings, then you have not gained God, and your belief in God cannot be considered successful.
 God has already carried out one stage of the work of grace in the flesh, and has already bestowed material blessings upon man, but man cannot be made perfect with grace, love, and mercy alone.
 In man’s experiences, he encounters some of God’s love and sees the love and mercy of God, yet having experienced for a period of time, he sees that God’s grace and His love and mercy are incapable of making man perfect, incapable of revealing that which is corrupt within man, and incapable of ridding man of his corrupt disposition, or making perfect his love and faith.
-God’s work of grace was the work of one period, and man cannot rely on enjoying the grace of God in order to know God” (The Word Appears in the Flesh, Vol. 1, Only by Experiencing Painful Trials Can You Know the Loveliness of God).
+God’s work of grace was the work of one period, and man cannot rely on enjoying the grace of God in order to know God” (The Word, Vol. 1.
+The Appearance and Work of God.
+Only by Experiencing Painful Trials Can You Know the Loveliness of God).
 “By what means is God’s perfection of man accomplished?
 It is accomplished by means of His righteous disposition.
-God’s disposition primarily consists of righteousness, wrath, majesty, judgment, and curse, and He perfects man primarily by means of His judgment” (The Word Appears in the Flesh, Vol. 1, Only by Experiencing Painful Trials Can You Know the Loveliness of God).
+God’s disposition primarily consists of righteousness, wrath, majesty, judgment, and curse, and He perfects man primarily by means of His judgment” (The Word, Vol. 1.
+The Appearance and Work of God.
+Only by Experiencing Painful Trials Can You Know the Loveliness of God).
 Reading God’s words, I deeply feel that God’s work of judgment in the last days really is to cleanse and change mankind.
 The impurities in our faith and our corrupt dispositions can only be cleansed through the judgment of God’s words, trials and refinement.
 That can’t be achieved just by relying on God’s grace.
 I never would have understood these things without God’s words, without these difficult experiences.
 Thanks be to Almighty God!